 DTOO104 - Disabling of user name and password syntax from being used in URLs must be enforced.

-The Uniform Resource Locator (URL) standard allows user authentication to be included in URL strings in the form http://username:[email protected] A malicious user might use this URL syntax to create a hyperlink that appears to open a legitimate website but actually opens a deceptive (spoofed) website.
+The Uniform Resource Locator (URL) standard allows user authentication to be included in URL strings in the form http://username:[email protected] A malicious user might use this URL syntax to create a hyperlink that appears to open a legitimate Website but actually opens a deceptive (spoofed) Website.
 For example, the URL http://[email protected] appears to open http://www.wingtiptoys.com but actually opens http://example.com.
 To protect users from such attacks, Internet Explorer usually blocks any URLs using this syntax.
-This functionality can be controlled separately for instances of Internet Explorer spawned by Office applications (for example, if a user clicks a link in an Office document or selects a menu option that loads a website).
+This functionality can be controlled separately for instances of Internet Explorer spawned by Office applications (for example, if a user clicks a link in an Office document or selects a menu option that loads a Web page).
 If user names and passwords in URLs are allowed, users could be diverted to dangerous Web pages, which could pose a security risk.

 Set the policy value for Computer Configuration -> Administrative Templates -> Microsoft Office 2013 (Machine) -> Security Settings -> IE Security 'Disable user name and password' to 'Enabled' and place check in 'visio.exe' check box.